-Tequila Sunrise Jello Shots are fruity and fun, and full of bright colors and tasty toppings that just can’t be beat!
+Tequila Sunrise Jello Shots are fruity and fun, full of bright colors and tasty toppings that just can’t be beat!
 Orange juice, grenadine, tequila: the three things that make the original Tequila Sunrise that we all know and love.
 So why not throw all of that into a Jello shot recipe?

 Tequila Sunrise Jello Shots

-A layer of red, a layer of orange, and sweet all the way down.
-It’s your favorite Tequila Sunrise recipe, but the cocktail is mixed with gelatin in a cute little cup!
+A layer of red, a layer of orange, and sweet all the way down — it’s your favorite Tequila Sunrise recipe, but the cocktail is mixed with gelatin in a cute little cup!

-Check out my 5 Favorite Margaritas and let me know which is your favorite!
+Speaking of summer cocktails, check out my 5 Favorite Margaritas and let me know which is your favorite!

-There are actually so many fun ways to use this liquor in cooking, not just in cocktails.
+There are so many fun ways to use this liquor in cooking, not just in cocktails.
 Grilled Tequila Lime Chicken is one delicious example that you absolutely have to try.

 Ingredient Notes and Substitutions